 Another feasible option would be to invest in real estate in order to get your residency, under the Golden Visa scheme.

-Basically, there are three main requirements you must meet in order to get your application accepted, and then the usual general ones that also exist with any type of visa.
+There are three main requirements you must meet in order to have your application accepted, and then the usual general ones that also exist with any type of visa.

-The first thing the corresponding authority will check is your professional profile.
+The first thing that corresponding authority will check is your professional profile.

-Because the business idea is as important as your ability to execute and implement it in the real world.
-That is why you want to demonstrate, basically trough your CV, who you are, where have you studied, which is your profession, and how your experience not only is related to your project, but how it can help to implement it successfully.
+This is because the business idea is as important as your ability to execute and implement it in the real world.
+That is why you want to demonstrate, basically through your CV, who you are, where have you studied, what your profession is, and how your experience not only is related to your project, but how it can help to implement it successfully.

 The more experience, knowledge, and skills you can demonstrate you possess, the higher the likelihood of getting your approval.
 So having a degree or a master’s related to the core activities that will help your startup grow is crucial.